HPC Ecosystems β€” OpenHPC 2.x System Administrator 101

 10.10.10.144 10.10.11.144 10.10.10.244

-Check the status of a node (to verify if it is indeed powered on if it otherwise unreachable)
+Check the status of a node (verify if it is powered on or unreachable):

 ipmitool -U chpc -P bmc123qwe -H 10.10.10.208 power off